fatihaslaan/Base-Unity-Library/README.md

 - You should override 'ClearOperationResult' and clear all references if you duplicated 'operationResult' for unload that operation from memory.
 (Even if you release addressable, if a reference is still exist it will stick in memory)

 > **This Classes Written After Reading 'Unity Addressable Documentation'**

 ---

+<a name="custom-layout"></a>
+## 🖼️ Custom Layout

+Unity's horizontal layout automatically changes positions of child items on new additions/removals.
+(Because items are transform and when a transform location changes child location also changes immediately)

+And that makes creating transition animations harder.

+- Achieve smooth transitions when an item's base position changes
+- Curveable and rotatable layout items

+---